 - Groin protection is mandatory for men, and strongly recommended for women

-- Use of rigid elbow and knee protection is mandatory.
-The protection must completely cover the knee and elbow
+- Rigid elbow and knee protection is mandatory – and the protection must completely cover the knee and elbow

 - Fighters must wear some kind of enclosed toe footwear